 But not all weight-lifting is the same, so it’s important to do it right.

-- Use dumbbells and free weights, instead of machines, whenever possible.
+- Search out and use dumbbells and free weights, instead of machines, whenever possible.

 - Push yourself to the max: increase weight so that by the 10th rep you’re no longer able to lift them at all.